 - 1 cup water

 - 1.4 - 1.5 pounds wild sole, cod, halibut, snapper, catfish will work too

 - garnish with fresh cilantro leaves

 - 1 teaspoon chat masala, I love MDH

 - Using a coffee grinder, grind the dry spices along with the ginger and garlic.
 This is your masala.

-- Chop the tomatoes and set aside.
+- Chop the tomatoes and set them aside.

 - Heat a dutch oven cast-iron pan on medium heat, once hot, add avocado oil.
 Add the masala mixture.
 Saute for 30 seconds, make sure the garlic doesn't burn.

 - Add the tomatoes.
 Stir.

 - Immediately add the tomato paste.
 Stir well.